 “But— but— how could this happen?” the engineering CPO asked.
 “Nothing like this has ever happened to me before, and I followed the same procedure I’ve been following for weeks.
 I didn’t do anything in the booth to initiate a wormhole process.”

 “You said you turned on the light to examine the booth?”

-“That could have triggered the equipment if it isn’t merely a light switch.
+“If it wasn’t merely a light switch, that could have triggered the equipment.
 We had also activated the internal light just before you appeared.
-We used the switch on the outside of the booth, or we might now be standing in a damaged Denubbewa warship at Lorense-Four— without EVA suits.”
+We used the switch on the outside of the booth or we might now be standing in a damaged Denubbewa warship at Lorense-Four— without EVA suits.”

 “You don’t.
 At least not right away.
 To begin with, we don’t know how to operate this equipment.
 Second, we don’t even know if it’s working properly.
 It might malfunction.
 It would be too dangerous to use it until it’s been tested.”